 9. Excellent Transportation

 - Bus: Transportation options are modern, good quality and decently priced.
 The buses for medium to long distances have more leg room than any plane I have ever been on!
 Seats are comfy, bathrooms-on-wheels are fairly clean and they even have a check-in system for your luggage!
 You give your suitcase and get a token that you should return upon arrival, to make sure that the bag you want to take is rightfully yours.
-Many so-called “1st world countries” could use a system like this!
+Others countries could also use a system like this!

 - Colectivo: If you don’t want to use the main buses, you can always take a “colectivo” – small vans or taxis shared by several people with a common destination.
 You can virtually go anywhere like this and pay what the locals pay.

--Taxi: If you have a few more bucks to spend, you can opt for a taxi that is very cheap compared to many places around the world.
+-Taxi: If you have a few more bucks to spend, you can opt for a taxi that is quite affordable compared to many places around the world.
 Example: on our last day in Mexico city we paid less than USD1.5 for a 7minute ride of about 1KM between Metro station and hotel.

-- Metro: the metro in Mexico City is extensive, efficient and extremely cheap.
+- Metro: the metro in Mexico City is extensive, efficient and really cheap.
 For 3 pesos (0.23 USD) you can go from any given point to another while being entertained by all sorts of businesses-on-the-go that come in and out at each stop.
 DF’s best spot for people watching has to be the metro!
-From the moving disco boys and girls selling CDs and DVDs to chewing-gum sellers to ladies singing about the benefits of the new cough drops they try to sell for 10 pesos, the metro is a moving market with so much appeal.
+From the moving disco boys and girls selling CDs and DVDs to chewing-gum sellers, or ladies singing about the benefits of the new cough drops they try to sell for 10 pesos, the metro is a moving market with so much appeal.